How service businesses can leverage mobility for improved customer relationships

 Guest Blogger: Diabsolut Field Service Management

 Mobility is now a key part of our lives.
-Smartphones and tablets have disrupted a lot of industries by creating new opportunities to interact with customers, and it is important for service brands to realise and capitalise on the engagement opportunities that exist.
+Smartphones and tablets have disrupted a lot of industries by creating new opportunities to interact with customers, and it is important for service brands to realize and capitalize on the engagement opportunities that exist.

 Customers expect businesses to understand and use this new way of consuming and communicating.
 This shift in mindset spans groups of customers, who are evolving in an always-changing environment, always connected and on the move.
 These are customers that sit in cafés and eateries and want to be able to schedule their IPTV installation, their annual furnace checkup and order a new jacket or sweater that caught their eye when out with friends last night, all at the same time and all from their tablet or smartphone.